MicrosoftDocs/Hololens/hololens/hololens-core-components.md

 ## Configure

-You'll be setting up a new network for your HoloLens devices, or you'll be adding them to an existing Azure AD tenant.
+Learn about setting up a new network for your HoloLens 2 devices and adding them to an Azure AD tenant.

 ### Identity